loglabs/mext/README.md

 ### Data source

-We use the [NYC taxicab data](https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page), which has been migrated from a bucket of flat files to an AWS RDS instance.
+We use the [NYC taxicab data](https://www1.nyc.gov/site/tlc/about/tlc-trip-record-data.page), which has been migrated from a bucket of flat files to an AWS RDS instance via the [TTB project](https://github.com/loglabs/ttb).

 ### Feedback lag